-Grand Rapids Atheists and Freethinkers is a group organized to provide a place for those who support a secular society to meet, share ideas, build friendships, explore common interests and get support from each other.
+Grand Rapids Area Freethinkers is a group organized to provide a place for those who support a secular society to meet, share ideas, build friendships, explore common interests and get support from each other.
 We have a main monthly meeting where we typically explore a topic of interest by watching a video or just having an open discussion.
 A weekly meeting is used for an open conversation and friendship without any particular agenda.
-A women’s group meets monthly for the same purpose.
-A book group is in the process of development for those who enjoy reading and talking about what they have read with others in the group.
+A women’s group meets twice monthly for the same purpose.
 You can see a list of all our various meetings, locations and schedules at our Meetup.com website.

 Our membership includes men and women, couples, older folks, younger folks (college age and even high school) with all sorts of different backgrounds.
 Many were raised in one religion or another, but have set it aside.
 For some the abandonment of religion never occurred since they were raised in a family without religious convictions.
 Some left their parent’s religion at an early age while others remained involved until much later in their life.
 All of them enjoy meeting and interacting with a community of others who share their basic view of religion as constraining and incompatible with thinking for yourself.

 Our regular meetings are mostly focused on education and ideas at this point.
 The more social gatherings (Women’s Group, Weekly Meeting ) are more a matter of getting to know each other personally.
 Of course a lot of that getting to know each other takes place in talking about ideas, experiences, etc. Just sharing personal stories is a common part of those meetings as well.
-Over time we expect to add other get togethers like our recent family picnic to extend the sense of participation in a community that we want to be an outcome of forming the group in the first place.
+Over time we added other get togethers like family friendly BBQ’s and pot luck dinners to extend the sense of participation in a community that we want to be an outcome of forming the group in the first place.